NuxiNL/cloudlibc/README.md

 Once the script has completed successfully, it should already be possible to build simple C programs.
 A binary containing all cloudlibc unit tests is stored at `_obj/unittest`.
-This program can be invoked on a system support CloudABI as follows:
+This program can be invoked on a system that supports CloudABI as follows:

     rm -Rf tmpdir
     mkdir tmpdir